TheRetroMike/groestlcoin/doc/JSON-RPC-interface.md

 It can service both wallet and non-wallet requests.
 It MUST be used for wallet requests when two or more wallets are loaded.

-This is the endpoint used by bitcoin-cli when a `-rpcwallet=` parameter is passed in.
+This is the endpoint used by groestlcoin-cli when a `-rpcwallet=` parameter is passed in.

 Best practice would dictate using the `/wallet/<walletname>/` endpoint for ALL requests when multiple wallets are in use.